la2050/archive/_projects/2015/game-changing-marketplace-to-source-hourly-jobseekers.md

 'In one sentence, please describe what your organization does': >- JobCouch is a mobile enhanced platform to match hourly jobseekers with employers in the services industry.
-'In one to three sentences, please describe your proposal.': >- Our mission at JobCouch is not only to help match jobseekers with hourly job listings but also connect them with local job training programs.
-By partnering with LA non-profits, government (Workforce Investment Board) & community organizations, our goal is to close the talent-divide between employers and jobseekers (young adults (16-24), formerly incarcerated individuals & immigrants).
-We're not just focused on hourly jobs, but to help LA residents discover a career & opportunities to succeed.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research